miniBill/witch-awakening/DLCs/Core/Races.md

 While they can freely assume the appearance of any young humanoid, some changelings have an enhanced shapeshifting to assume the form of any object with volume like that of a ping pong ball, up to that of a fridge.

 These changelings can now also assume the form of mature humanoids.
 In either case, they have to have a visible reference to work off of and it only includes details the changeling knows about.
-Tum into specific person and you might not know about their mole by their nethers, for example, or the inner workings behind the fridge.
+Turn into specific person and you might not know about their mole by their nethers, for example, or the inner workings behind the fridge.

 ## Race: Elf